Research

-Providing efficient computational systems to meet the growing demands from processing machine learning (ML) tasks presents exciting opportunities for research across the computational stack from Hardware to Algorithm.
-I would like to investigate how to enable energy-efficient and robust artificial intelligence (AI) through a co-design approach involving device, circuit, architecture, and algorithm.
+Providing efficient computational systems to meet the growing demands from processing machine learning (ML) and artificial intelligence (AI) tasks presents exciting opportunities for research across the computational stack from Hardware to Algorithm.
+I would like to investigate how to enable energy-efficient and robust AI through a co-design approach involving device, circuit, architecture, and algorithms.

 Device-architecture-algorithm co-optimization of in-memory computing systems